-Loose leaf tea allows you to experience the fullness of flavor and experience offered by tea.
+Loose-leaf tea allows you to experience the fullness of flavor and experience offered by tea.
 It gives you an opportunity to connect with Mother Nature’s beauty and bounty - with the leaf and the steaming liquid.
-With loose leaf teas, you can create your own blends, by adding a sprig of mint from the garden, a twist of lemon peel, a pinch of saffron, or a slice of ginger, or maintain a tea ritual to anchor your day and your state of mind.
+With loose-leaf teas, you can create your own blends, by adding a sprig of mint from the garden, a twist of lemon peel, a pinch of saffron or a slice of ginger.
+Craft the perfect potion to maintain your personal tea ritual to anchor your day and your state of mind.

 How To Brew

 Relax.
 It is just simply leaves and water.
 You may put aside your measuring cups, spoons and scales.
 Any special equipment may be added once you master "water + leaves."